GT Writing Task 2 (Essay Writing) Sample # 8

 Access to education is a basic human right.
-It raises political and social awareness, which in turn promote individual freedom and empowerment.
-In 1948, the Universal Declaration of Human Rights acknowledged the right of education and since then it has been enshrined in several national constitutions and international conventions, which in a way, urges governments to ensure free education for the nation.
+It raises political and social awareness, which in turn promotes individual freedom and empowerment.
+In 1948, the Universal Declaration of Human Rights acknowledged the right to education and since then it has been enshrined in several national constitutions and international conventions, which in a way, urges governments to ensure free education for the nation.
 Education is also essential for a robust economy.
-Thus, it is the responsibility of a government to ensure education for all.
-If this is not the case, many poor children would never complete their schools.
+Thus, a government’s responsibility is to ensure education for all.
+If this is not the case, many poor children would never complete their schooling.

 In conclusion, education and healthcare are not privileges, they are basic human rights.
 It is obvious that quality education and good health are the right blends to fuel the national economy.
-The government, therefore, should heavily subsidize education and healthcare sector.
+The government, therefore, should heavily subsidize the education and healthcare sectors.